Horizon733/certi-build/README.md

 ```

 # Upcoming Features
-- Making use of a codestyle i.e black
 - Support for different kind of files for name extraction
 - Different kinds of text formatting E.g Italic, Underline
 - AI recognization for replacing name in certificate